Infection Prevention

 “The rules we created enable us to be proactive rather than reactive,” said Lyon.
 “The real-time alerts help us respond the same day we receive a bed bug alert, which mitigates any risk of a bedbug infestation.”

-To learn more about how VigiLanz helps hospitals improve their patient safety and clinical surveillance, request a demo today.
+To learn more about how VigiLanz helps hospitals improve their patient safety and clinical surveillance, contact us today.